 ACCESSIBLE BALLOTS AND VOTING EQUIPMENT

-ACCESS TO POLLING PLACES ON ELECTION DAY
+ACCESS TO IN-PERSON VOTING LOCATIONS ON ELECTION DAY

 To meet the needs of all Ventura County voters, the department offers a variety of tools, services, and assistive technologies on Election Day.

 On Election Day, “Accessible Entry” signs are posted outside the In-Person Voting Locations to direct voters towards the accessible entrance to the Voting Location.